Android Push Permission and Reachability

 201 - Reachable and opted in This is the reachability value for any user who has opted in to receive push notifications on at least one of their Android devices.

-200 - Reachable and opt-in status unknown This is the reachability value for users whose opt-in/opt-out preferences are not being tracked because these users are on the older SDK version.
+This is the reachability value for users whose opt-in/opt-out preferences are not being tracked because these users are on the older SDK version.
 These users will be considered reachable and will be attempted for sending push notifications, but some of these users may be opted-out and will not be able to see notifications.

 Opt-in/opt-out tracking is supported on MoEngage Core SDK version 12.3.01 and above.

-Tracking Opt-in rate of Android 13 users
+Tracking Opt-In Rate of Android 13 Users

 Since the users have multiple devices, data for a specific OS version is not available.